The Ramsey property for Banach spaces and Choquet simplices: Introduction

-Similarly, one can define the noncommutative analog of compact convex sets and simplices in the setting of operator systems.
-An operator system $X$ is a unital closed self-adjoint subspace of a unital\ $C^{\ast }$-algebra $A$ \cite[Subsection 1.3.2]{blecher_operator_2004}.
-The natural notion of morphism between operator systems are unital completely contractive maps \cite[Subsection 1.2.1]{blecher_operator_2004}.
-The operator systems that can be represented in an \emph{abelian }unital $C^{\ast }$-algebra are called \emph{function systems}.
-Any function system $X$ can be identified with the space $A(K)$ of continuous complex-valued affine functions on $K$, where $K$ is the compact convex set of unital contractive linear functionals on $X$ (\emph{states}) \cite[Theorem II.1.8]{alfsen_compact_1971}.
+Recall that a \emph{function system} is a closed subspace $V$ of the space of continuous $\mbb C$-valued functions $C(T)$ of some compact Hausdorff space $T$ containing the function constantly equal to $1$ and such that if $f\in V$ then the function $f^{\ast }$ defined by $ f^{\ast }\left( t\right) =\overline{f\left( t\right) }$ also belongs to $V$.
+In particular, when $K$ is a compact convex set, the space $A(K)$ of continuous complex-valued affine functions on $K$ is a function system, and in fact any function system $ V\subseteq C(T)$ arises in this way from a suitable compact convex set $K$.
+Precisely, $K$ is the compact convex set of \emph{states }of $V$, that is, the contractive functionals on $V$ that are \emph{unital}, i.e.\ map the unit of $C(T)$ to $1$ (\cite[Theorem II.1.8]{alfsen_compact_1971}).
 Furthermore, the map $K\mapsto A(K)$ is a contravariant isomorphism of categories from the category of compact convex sets and continuous affine maps, to the category of function systems and unital linear contractions ( \emph{Kadison correspondence}).
 A metrizable compact convex set $K$ is a simplex if and only if $A(K)$ is a separable Lindenstrauss space, which means that the identity map of $A(K)$ is the pointwise limit of a sequence of unital completely contractive maps that factor through finite-dimensional (abelian) $C^{\ast }$-algebras.
 The function system $A(\mathbb{P})$ corresponding to the Poulsen simplex is the unique separable approximately ultrahomogeneous function system that contains unital copies of $\ell _{n}^{\infty }$ for $n\in \mathbb{N}$ \cite[Theorem 1.1]{lupini_fraisse_2016} .
 The automorphism group $\mathrm{Aut}(A(\mathbb{P}))$ can be identified with the group of affine homeomorphisms of $\mathbb{P}$.
 The Poulsen simplex $\mathbb{P}$ is then equivariantly homeomorphic to the state space of $A( \mathbb{P})$.